 The space for the shower curb must be as per the defined width and length so that a person can easily and comfortably take the bath.
 There should be a 60-inch shower hose pipe so that one can have both handheld and fixed showerhead use.

 A grab bar is very much needed as a disabled person or any person requires proper support to stand up if he has sat down to take a bath.
 Also, the grab bar acts as a support when one’s health deteriorates or when one has vertigo suddenly while taking a bath.

 At this time, one can keep oneself steady and keep balance by grabbing the bar.
 The dimensions and spacing of the grab bar should be as per the guidelines.
 They should place at a height of 36 inches from the floor.

 You can also have a handrail in case if you have a big bathroom as that will help the aged and disabled people to walk inside the bathroom by grabbing the handrail.
 The dimensions and strength for the same should also be as per the guidelines.

 ADA Bathroom Layout For Toilet:

 There are guidelines for the toilet, tub, sink, and other elements as well.
-There should nothing place before the toilet, its front, and the sides should also clear.
+There should be nothing place before the toilet, its front, and the sides should also be clear.
 Spacing between the toilet and other elements, the position of the toilet paper holder, operation of the flush mechanism, and other things mention in detail in the ADA and you have to follow them to get an ADA compliant bathroom.